Are you ready for a challenge?

 It’s an all-volunteer, pro bono effort that benefits everyone involved: Advancing the causes of deserving nonprofits, ramping up student skills and bringing professional mentors and students together in an experience that is intense, challenging, rewarding — and fun.
 Read more about how we do all this.

 The elements that make this event successful are the real-world environment, collaboration between creative students and mentors — and fierce competition.

 Something magical happens in this 24-hour marathon — an energy that fuels and produces some excellent communication products for the clients.

-Once the 24 hours are up, pencils are dropped, computers closed and volunteers pitch their campaigns directly to the nonprofits.
-These organizations leave the event with tangible communication and marketing materials to advance their causes.
+Once the 24 hours are up, students must drop their pencils, close their computers and pitch their campaigns directly to the nonprofits.
+These organizations leave the event with tangible communication and marketing materials to further their efforts.

 Our success is contagious

-For the past seven years, our students and volunteer mentors have given every ounce of their talent for 24+ hours, creating pro bono work for more than 50 South Carolina nonprofits and produced content with a value more than $1.1 million.
+For the past 10 years, our students and volunteer mentors have given every ounce of their talent for 24+ hours, creating pro bono work for more than 50 South Carolina nonprofits and producing content with a value of more than $1.1 million.
 That’s a lot of good.
 Just ask any of the nonprofits we helped, and see highlights of the creative work from past years.

 CreateAthon@USC begins before the event

 Of course, 24 hours isn’t enough time to create an entire campaign from start to finish.
-A professor and their students will work with selected nonprofits before the event conducting needs assessments and developing a creative strategy for each brand.
+The Carolina Agency works with the participating nonprofits before the event.
+Students conduct needs assessments and develop a creative strategy for each brand.

 They’re not the only ones.
-Dr. Haylee Mercado and her fall class in Sports and Entertainment Management will create an events plan to provide nutrition, entertainment, security and organization to keep the volunteers going and the creative juices flowing through the marathon.
+A group of students led by Haylee Mercado of Sports and Entertainment Management create an events plan to provide nutrition, entertainment, security and organization to keep the volunteers going and the creative juices flowing through the marathon.